 - In 2011, merged with the Climate Project to form the Climate Reality Project

-In 2006, former U.S. Vice President Al Gore partnered with Cathy Zoi, Chief of Staff on Environmental Policy during the Clinton Administration, to create the Alliance for Climate Protection (ACP) and its affiliate, the Climate Protection Action Fund — the latter of which helped to secure funding for ACP from private donors.
-While Gore became ACP’s board chairman, Zoi served as CEO.
+In 2006, former U.S. Vice President Al Gore partnered with Cathy Zoi, who had served as Chief of Staff on Environmental Policy during the Clinton Administration, to create the Alliance for Climate Protection (ACP) and its affiliate, the Climate Protection Action Fund — the latter of which helped to secure funding for ACP from private donors.
+While Gore became ACP’s board chairman, Zoi was the CEO.

-Over the years, ACP partnered on various initiatives with such organizations as Green For All (founded by Van Jones); the Earth Day Network; the U.S. Climate Action Network; the National Wildlife Federation; the Paul Gorman-founded National Religious Partnership for the Environment; the National Audubon Society (formerly headed by Obama appointee Carol Browner); the Evangelical Environmental Network; the Environmental Justice and Climate Change Initiative; the Energy Action Coalition; the Blue Green Alliance; 25×25; and 350.org.
+Over the years, ACP partnered on various initiatives with such organizations as Green For All (founded by Van Jones), the Earth Day Network, the U.S. Climate Action Network, the National Wildlife Federation, the Paul Gorman-founded National Religious Partnership for the Environment, the National Audubon Society (formerly headed by Obama appointee Carol Browner), the Evangelical Environmental Network, the Environmental Justice and Climate Change Initiative, the Energy Action Coalition, the Blue Green Alliance, and 350.org.

-In 2006, ACP launched its first program, the Climate Project (CP), whose mission was “to educate the public about the harmful effects of climate change and to work toward solutions at a grassroots level worldwide.”
-Headquartered in Nashville, Tennesse, CP opened additional chapters in Australia, Canada, India, Spain, the United Kingdom, Indonesia, and Mexico.
-By 2010, the organization had shown its informational video to some 7.3 million people at 70,000 separate presentations.
+In 2006, ACP launched its first program, the Climate Project, whose mission was “to educate the public about the harmful effects of climate change and to work toward solutions at a grassroots level worldwide.”
+Headquartered in Nashville, Tennessee, the Climate Project opened additional chapters in Australia, Canada, India, Spain, the United Kingdom, Indonesia, and Mexico.
+By 2010, the Project had shown its informational video to some 7.3 million people at 70,000 separate presentations.

-In 2008, ACP initiated its Repower America campaign to rally Americans around a “clean energy plan and a revitalized national energy infrastructure.”
-Gore’s plan entailed a ten-year, 100% clean-energy goal, and supported President Barack Obama’s plans for the creation of a new green economy.
-On December 18, sitting alongside Gore and Vice President Joe Biden, Obama declared solidarity with Gore’s environmental efforts, stating that “as we’ve started to provide a framework for an economic recovery plan, we have the opportunity now to create jobs all across this country, in all 50 states, to repower America, to redesign how we use energy and … [to] reduce our dependence on foreign oil and make us competitive for decades to come — even as we save the planet.”
+In 2008, ACP initiated its Repower America campaign to rally the public around a “clean energy plan and a revitalized national energy infrastructure.”
+This initiative entailed a ten-year, 100% clean-energy goal, and it supported President Barack Obama’s plans for the creation of a new green economy.
+On December 18, sitting alongside Al Gore and Vice President Joe Biden, Obama declared solidarity with Gore’s environmental efforts, stating that “we have the opportunity now to create jobs all across this country, in all 50 states, to repower America, to redesign how we use energy and … [to] reduce our dependence on foreign oil and make us competitive for decades to come — even as we save the planet.”

-That same year, ACP collaborated with the Sierra Club, the National Wildlife Federation, the Natural Resources Defense Council, and the League of Conservation Voters to launch the Reality Coalition, whose goal was to show the environmental harm caused by coal, and to expose the coal industry’s “misleading” campaigns.
+That same year, ACP collaborated with the Sierra Club, the National Wildlife Federation, the Natural Resources Defense Council, and the League of Conservation Voters to launch the Reality Coalition, whose goal was to draw attention to the environmental damage caused by coal, and to expose the coal industry’s “misleading” ad campaigns.

-On March 27, 2009, President Obama announced his selection of ACP chief executive officer Cathy Zoi as his nominee for Assistant Secretary for Energy Efficiency and Renewable Energy (at the Department of Energy).
-On June 19, 2009, the U.S. Senate confirmed Zoi for this post, with Maggie L. Fox replacing Zoi as ACP’s new CEO.
+On March 27, 2009, President Obama announced his selection of ACP chief executive officer Cathy Zoi as his nominee for the post of Assistant Secretary for Energy Efficiency and Renewable Energy.
+On June 19, the U.S. Senate confirmed Zoi for this position, with Maggie L. Fox replacing Zoi as ACP’s new CEO.
 In her new role, Zoi managed the Energy Department’s $2.3 billion applied science, research, development and deployment portfolio, and she oversaw $16.8 billion in funding that had been made available under Obama’s American Recovery and Reinvestment Act (more commonly known as the 2009 Stimulus Package).

 On July 12, 2011, ACP and the Climate Project merged to form a new entity: the Climate Reality Project.